ipld/ipld/docs/schemas/features/representation-strategies.md

 (Custom custom representation strategies for these kinds has not been ruled out and may be introduced in the future.)

 In addition to the representation strategies that are built-in to IPLD Schemas, [Advanced Data Layouts](/glossary/#adl) can also be used to change the way data is perceived and persisted.
-Discussion of Advanced Data Layouts and their ability to provide entirely custom representation strategies of various type can be found in the page on [Using ADLs in IPLD Schemas](../using-adls-in-schemas/).
+Discussion of Advanced Data Layouts and their ability to provide entirely custom representation strategies of various type can be found in the page on [Indicating ADLs in IPLD Schemas](../indicating-adls/).

 The following are the representation strategies built-in to IPLD Schemas: